-- We recognise that, at times, a concern about an adult's conduct towards pupils may not be serious enough to be considered as an allegation, but that it nonetheless indicates a concern. - For the purposes of this policy, a low-level concern is defined as a concern relating to behaviour that is inconsistent with our academy's Code of Conduct but does not meet the threshold for an allegation of abuse, as outlined in Keeping Children Safe in Education (2021) and copied above. - We understand the importance of creating a culture of openness and transparency, where any concern, no matter how small, is shared and dealt with appropriately.
-Such a culture supports us to identify and address any emerging or inappropriate behaviour at an early stage, minimising the risk of abuse and reinforcing clear professional boundaries. - Our staff will be trained to recognise appropriate and potentially inappropriate adult conduct, in line with our academy's Code of Conduct, and they will be required to report any low-level concern about the conduct of any adult working in our academy to the Headteacher.
-In the event that the concern is about the Headteacher, this should be reported to the Deputy Director of Education and Chair of Governors. - Staff will be encouraged to recognise any occasion where their own behaviour may be seen as a low level concern by others, and to make a self-report accordingly. - Upon receipt of a low-level concern, the Headteacher will take timely and proportionate action to discuss and address this with the person concerned in order to correct the issue at an early stage.
+- We recognise that, at times, a concern about an adult's conduct towards pupils may not be serious enough to be considered as an allegation, but that it nonetheless indicates a concern. - For the purposes of this policy, a low level concern is defined as a concern relating to behaviour that is inconsistent with our academy's Code of Conduct, but does not meet the threshold for an allegation of abuse, as outlined in Keeping Children Safe in Education (2023) and copied above. - We understand the importance of creating a culture of openness and transparency, where any concern, no matter how small, is shared and dealt with appropriately.
+Such a culture supports us to identify and address any emerging or inappropriate behaviour at an early stage, minimising the risk of abuse and reinforcing clear professional boundaries. - Our staff will be trained to recognise appropriate and potentially inappropriate adult conduct, in line with our academy's Code of Conduct, and they will be required to report any low level concern about the conduct of any adult working in our academy to the Headteacher.
+Exceptionally, in the Headteacher's absence, the report may be made to the next senior member of staff who is acting as the Headteacher in their place. - In the event that the concern is about the Headteacher, or the person acting as the Headteacher in the Headteacher's absence, this should be reported to the Deputy Director of Education and Chair of Governors.
+Please see Annex 2 for the contact details for these individuals.

+- If the low level concern is concerning a member of the central team, it must be made directly to the Headteacher, who will inform the REAch2 Head of Safeguarding and work collectively with them to agree a course of action.
+Where the low level concern relates to the Head of Safeguarding, it must be reported by the Headteacher to the National Director of Education. - Staff will be encouraged to recognise any occasion where their own behaviour may be seen as a low level concern by others, and to make a self-report accordingly. - Upon receipt of a low level concern, the Headteacher will take timely and proportionate action to discuss and address this with the person concerned in order to correct the issue at an early stage.
 The Trust safeguarding and HR teams are available to support with this process if required.
-If at any stage the Headteacher assesses that there is a risk of harm to pupils, they will follow the process outlined below for reporting a safeguarding concern. - The Headteacher will keep a written record of all low-level concerns, detailing the nature of the concern and the action taken to address it.
-The record will be clearly demarcated as a low-level concern, in order to avoid confusion or misunderstanding.
-Records of low-level concerns will not be referred to in employer references unless they form part of a substantiated allegation.

-• The Headteacher will regularly review all low level concerns received, in order to identify any emerging patterns of concerning behaviour related to individual(s) or to identify any weaknesses in academy culture where revision of policy or additional training may be a requirement.
+If at any stage the Headteacher assesses that there is a risk of harm to pupils, they will follow the process outlined below for reporting a safeguarding concern. - The Headteacher will keep a written record of all low level concerns using the low level concern chronology pro forma below, detailing the nature of the concern and the action taken to address it.
+The record is clearly demarcated as a low level concern, in order to avoid confusion or misunderstanding.
+Records of low level concerns will not be referred to in employer references unless they form part of a substantiated allegation. - The Headteacher will regularly review all low level concerns received, using the low level concern monitoring log part 1 and part 2 pro forma below, in order to identify any emerging patterns of concerning behaviour related to individual(s) or to identify any weaknesses in academy culture where revision of policy or additional training may be a requirement.